rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 ```

 Recall that a level-order trace is such that each child order is a substring
-to the trace, which is why such a trace can be described as a sequence of
+(i.e. not just a suborder) to the trace, which is why such a trace can be
-child orders.
+described as a sequence of child orders.

 Note that the first node of a default level-order trace is always the tree's
 root.
 In contrary to that, the last node of such a trace is not necessarily
 a descendant of the root's last child.
 That is because the last node may be
-a descendant of any child of tree's root.
+a descendant of any node that is a child to tree's root.

 <!-- ======================================================================= -->
 ## encoding